getsnappedgg/snapi-gs/README.md

 # Snapi
+Snapi is an API for the website https://getsnapped.netlify.app.
+This is a third party deck builder tool for the game Marvel Snap (I do not own anything Marvel related).

-## Steps to run SNAPI along with getsnapped.gg
+## Steps to run SNAPI along with getsnapped
-1. Clone the repo to your local machine
+1. Clone the SNAPI and getsnapped-web repo to your local machine
 2. Run the following commands

 ```